kinvolk/coding-game-service/docs/timeline.md

         also emit the `StopListeningFor` signal to indicate that it no longer needs to know about that signal.

-    event::intro::stop-wobble-window
+    listen::intro::stop-wobble-window

         This event is fired when the `move-window` external event is received by the game service (because the shell would have called into `ExternalEvent`).
-This happens because event::intro::wobble-window is
+This happens because listen::intro::stop-wobble-window
-        listed as a member in the "received" part of listen::intro::wobble-window.
+        is listed as a member in the "received" part of listen::intro::wobble-window.
 This will cause `ListenForEvent` to be emitted with `stop-moving-windows`.